When you buy through links on our site, we may earn an affiliate commission. Learn more

 Here’s what each major feature actually does:

-Feature | What It Actually Does | Who Benefits Most |
+| Feature | What It Actually Does | Who Benefits Most |

-Real-Time Site Scanning | Checks every website against threat databases before loading | All users, especially those who click links from social media or emails |
+| Real-Time Site Scanning | Checks every website against threat databases before loading | All users, especially those who click links from social media or emails |

-Phishing Detection | Identifies fake login pages and credential harvesting attempts | Online shoppers and social media users |
+| Phishing Detection | Identifies fake login pages and credential harvesting attempts targeting personal information | Online shoppers and social media users |

-Download Protection | Scans files for malware before download completion | Users who download software, games, or attachments regularly |
+| Download Protection | Scans files for malware before download completion | Users who download software, games, or attachments regularly |

-Identity Monitoring | Alerts when personal email addresses appear in data breaches | Premium users concerned about personal account security |
+| Identity Monitoring | Alerts when personal email addresses appear in data breaches | Premium users concerned about personal account security |

-Dashboard Analytics | Provides overview of blocked threats and personal browsing security | Users who want visibility into their protection effectiveness |
+| Dashboard Analytics | Provides overview of blocked threats and personal browsing security | Users who want visibility into their protection effectiveness |

-Multi-Browser Support | Works consistently across Chrome, Firefox, and Edge | Users who browse with different browsers for different activities |
+| Multi-Browser Support | Works consistently across Chrome, Edge, Opera, and other Chromium-based browsers | Users who browse with different Chromium browsers for different activities |

 Real Use Case: One of the most obvious saves happened when I was browsing through promotional emails and clicked what appeared to be a legitimate Netflix notification about account updates.
-The page looked completely authentic – correct branding, colors, and layout.
+The page looked completely authentic – correct branding, colours, and layout.
 However, Guardio immediately blocked the page and displayed a warning that the domain was suspicious and designed to steal login information.
 When I examined the URL more carefully, it was ‘netfIix-account.com’ instead of the genuine Netflix domain.
 Without Guardio’s intervention, I might have entered my credentials without noticing the subtle domain difference.

-Installing Guardio follows the standard browser extension process – add it from your browser’s official store, grant necessary permissions, and create an account.
+Installing the Guardio app follows the standard browser extension process – add it from your browser’s official store, grant necessary permissions, and create an account.
 The entire setup takes about five minutes, including the initial walkthrough that explains key features and settings.
 No complex configuration required, which distinguishes it from security tools that overwhelm users with options during setup.

 Daily operation remains largely invisible, which is exactly what you want from browser security.
 Guardio runs quietly in the background, appearing only when it blocks a threat or when you access the dashboard to review activity.
 The interface is clean and intuitive, with clear explanations of blocked threats and straightforward options for managing settings or reporting false positives.